omkarium/rufendec/README.md

 Also, shred comes with defaults if you use it, but if you don't use it, nothing would happen to your source files.

+### Anonymize feature

+Rufendec includes an Anonymize Filename feature.
+When you use the -a option with the dir or file subcommands to encrypt files, the program generates random filenames for the target files using a random name generator.

+To decrypt the anonymized files, you must also use the -a option.
+If you don't, the decrypted files will be corrupted.

+This happens because the original file names and paths are preserved by appending them to the content of the source files before encryption.
+During decryption, the program decrypts the content as usual, but then retrieves the original file names from the file content and recreates the target files accordingly.

+The only caveat with this feature is you cannot specify a target directory while passing "-a" and decrypt.
+Because the source files contain the target path already.

 --------------------------------------